 T: 514-398-7967 | mark.lefsrud [at] mcgill.ca (Email) | Macdonald-Stewart Building, MS1-096 | Website

 Dr. Lefsrud is an Associate Professor at McGill University and leads the Biomass Production Laboratory.
 His upbringing on a farm and work in the oil fields of Alberta, Canada combined with his B.Sc. and M.Sc. in Agricultural and Bioresource Engineering and a Ph.D. in Plant Physiology gives him a very strong background in the fields of agriculture, biology, and engineering.
 His research program deals with the development of bioprocesses and improvements in plant growth environmental energy usage.

-The laboratory is focused on three areas: 1) The development and improvement of new sources of biomass (food, fibre and/or fuel); 2) The improvement of energy efficiency of greenhouses and plant growth environments (light (LEDs) and heating systems); and 3) The development quality practices for cannabis production; and 4) Development of monitoring techniques for plants and microorganisms using machine vision, nutrient monitoring, proteomics and metabolomics.
+The laboratory is focused on three areas: 1) The development and improvement of new sources of biomass (food, fibre and/or fuel); 2) The improvement of energy efficiency of greenhouses and plant growth environments (light (LEDs) and heating systems); 3) The development quality practices for cannabis production; and 4) Development of monitoring techniques for plants and microorganisms using machine vision, nutrient monitoring, proteomics and metabolomics.
 His overall research philosophy is a holistic one in which focus on individual facets of an issue leads to a solution to the problem as a whole.